danielmarkosky/danielmarkosky/README.md

 graph_project - It's my C++, you guessed it, graph project, aiming at answering which type of political system is the most stable (more about it in project README.md).
 graph_data_reading - VERY basic graph ploting in python for graph_project data.
-slotMachineSim - Simulator of slot machine written using Qt.
+slotMachineSim - Simulator of slot machine written using Qt. game - game

 And btw, Arcane is great, you should probably watch it if you haven't.